Trump administration takes control of Washington’s Union Station train hub

 Since taking office for a second term in January, Trump has sought to expand executive power on several fronts, including by seeking changes to the nation’s capital.

-Earlier this month, for instance, Trump issued an executive order declaring a “crime emergency” in Washington, DC, and he has since deployed more than 2,000 members of the National Guard to patrol the streets.
+Earlier this month, for instance, Trump issued an executive order declaring a “crime emergency” in Washington, DC, and he has since deployed more than 2,000 members of the National Guard to patrol its streets.

-The idea that the capital is experiencing a crime wave, however, is not reflected in the latest crime statistics collected by the local Metropolitan Police Department.
+The idea that the capital is experiencing a crime wave, however, is not reflected in the latest crime statistics collected by the Metropolitan Police Department.

-In January, the police released numbers indicating that violent crime in the city had fallen to a 30-year low, after a spike during the COVID-19 pandemic.
+In January, the police released numbers indicating that violent crime in the city had fallen to a 30-year low after a spike during the COVID-19 pandemic.

 Trump has nevertheless doubled down on his claims of rampant crime, including during a cabinet meeting on Tuesday.